Homemade Flour Tortillas

 Can you store/freeze flour tortillas?

 Yes!
-You can roll them out, freeze them in between sheets of wax/ freezer paper, and then prepare them fresh right before serving.
+You can roll them out, freeze them in between sheets of parchment paper/ freezer paper, and then prepare them fresh right before serving.
 You can also cook and freeze tortillas.
 Again do so between sheets of wax/freezer paper so it’s easy to take them apart.
 Spritz with water and reheat them in a warm skillet!

 You can also cook and refrigerate the tortillas up to 3 days in advance.
 I usually place a piece of large foil (large enough to cover all the tortillas and wrap), then place a piece of paper towel on the bottom of the stack and one on top before wrapping in foil.
 This keeps them fresh.
 Reheat the same way with a spritz of water!